strudel-science/strudel-kit/docs/getting-started/4-add-taskflow.md

 There are two basic sections to the configuration.
 First, a list of key-value pairs.
 Some of these set some general values you will have in an Task Flow:

 ```
-  "name": "explorer",
+  "name": "solar-system",
-  "pageTitle": "Explore Data for Foo",
+  "pageTitle": "Solar System Explorer",
-  "pageDescription": "Explore data for the foo application",
+  "pageDescription": "Explore data about the planets that orbit the Sun.",
 ```

 We can see above that we are giving the Task Flow a name, a title to display on its web page, and a description.